Duration: 1 hour 15 minutes

 In the Light of Reverence juxtaposes reflections of Hopi, Wintu and Lakota elders on the spiritual meaning of place with views of non-Indians who have their own ideas about how best to use the land.
 The film captures the spiritual yearning and materialistic frenzy of our time.

-In the Light of Reverence is narrated by Peter Coyote and Tantoo Cardinal.
 The film premiered in San Francisco on Saturday, February 17, 2001 at the Palace of Fine Arts.
 It received the Best Documentary Feature Award at the American Indian Film Festival in San Francisco.
 It was nationally broadcast on the PBS series P.O.V. on August 14, 2001 and was seen by three million people.